freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-make-a-pull-request-on-free-code-camp/index.md

 ---
-title: How To Make A Pull Request On Free Code Camp
+title: How To Make a Pull Request On Free Code Camp
 ---
 # Free Code Camp Pull Request